AndrewHastings/cdctap/README.md

 64-character display code by default, but 63-character and 6/12 display code are options.

-- MODIFY OPL and OPLC records: latest revision extracted as ASCII text, with or without sequence numbers.
+- MODIFY OPL/OPLC and UPDATE sequential or random PL records: latest revision extracted as ASCII text, with or without sequence numbers.
 6/12 display code translation is not supported for these record types.
+For an UPDATE sequential PL, the entire PL is extracted as a single file.
+For an UPDATE random PL record, the sequence number field currently contains a synthetic identifier name.

 - PFDUMP and UMinn DUMPPF/ARCHIVE records: extracted as SIMH-format tape images in CDC "I" format.